In this page

 Step 1: Connect your Bitbucket workspace to your Jira site

-(estimate: 2 min, requires Jira administrator permission)
+(estimate: 2 min, requires Bitbucket administrator and Jira administrator permissions)

 The VCS connection (a secure connection between Jira and your Version Control System) only needs to be set up once when you're getting started.
 You'll only need to do it again if you add another Jira site later on.